thuhinkhanna/house-renting-system-java/README.md

 # house-renting-system-java
 HRS is a property listing application where one can put up listings to find potential tenants, and the people looking for a place can search for it.
 This desktop application is entirely developed in Java, Swing and AWT.

-Follow these Simple Steps to run the application
+Follow these Simple Steps to run the application;

 Step 1 : Install the latest version of Netbeans IDE for Java